HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: Introduction

-In practice, different users may prioritize certain business entities over others and follow various paths through this task hierarchy when interacting with the dialogue system.
+\begin{itemize}[leftmargin=*] \itemsep{0em} \item Step 1: Detect duplicate segments by definition or outcome. \item Step 2: List segment references by relevant business entities. \item Step 3: Remove or unlink non-essential segment references and relink to essential ones when necessary. \item Step 4: Delete non-essential segments. \end{itemize} \end{mdframed} In practice, different users may prioritize certain business entities over others and follow various paths through this task hierarchy when interacting with the dialogue system.
 Their intents correspond to atomic actions represented as nodes within a task graph, and the sequences connecting these nodes can vary significantly.
 A dialogue system with a deep understanding of these high-level business goals and the complex structure of such tasks can significantly enhance user experience.
 It can improve query comprehension, disambiguate user intents more effectively, proactively suggest relevant goals, and provide personalized responses that align with individual user needs.

-To this ends, we introduce \name{}, an enterprise TOD system driven by hierarchical goals to facilitate the generation of more proactive and effective dialogues with users.
+To this end, we introduce \name{}, an enterprise TOD system driven by hierarchical goals to facilitate the generation of more proactive and effective dialogues with users.
 For example, when a user inquires about detecting duplicate segments (as described in the first step of the previous case), \name{} can proactively suggest transitioning to the high-level goal of conducting data hygiene for audience segments.
 Our system comprises several modules, including natural language understanding, composite goal retriever, dialogue management, and response generation, supported by a well-organized data service with a domain knowledge base and retrieval engine.